dat320-2019/course-info/policy.md

 ok to make arrangements to get the in-lab approval at a later date.
 Please contact the TAs to make different arrangements.

-**Be adviced that it is the date on your lab's submission as viewed on GitHub that counts towards the slip days.**
+**Be advised that it is the date on your lab's submission as viewed on GitHub that counts towards the slip days.**

 ## Labs